Thursday, November 4th 2021, 5:48 am - The controversial practice hasn't quite gone off without a hitch in past years.

-Once again, Canadians are set for their twice-annual bout with chronological confusion, with clocks falling back at 2 a.m. on Sunday, November 1st, putting an end to Daylight Saving Time.
+Once again, Canadians are set for their twice-annual bout with chronological confusion, with clocks falling back at 2 a.m. on Sunday, Nov.
+7, marking the end of Daylight Saving Time.

 - Observed in all of Canada with some exceptions, including most of Saskatchewan